Tributary

-A tributary, or affluent, is a stream or river that flows into a larger stream or main stem (or parent) river or a lake.
+A tributary, or an affluent, is a stream or river that flows into a larger stream (main stem or "parent"), river, or a lake.
 A tributary does not flow directly into a sea or ocean.
-Tributaries and the main stem river drain the surrounding drainage basin of its surface water and groundwater, leading the water out into an ocean.
+Tributaries, and the main stem river into which they flow, drain the surrounding drainage basin of its surface water and groundwater, leading the water out into an ocean, another river, or into an endorheic basin.

-The Irtysh is a chief tributary of the Ob river and is also the longest tributary river in the world with a length of 4248 km.
+The Irtysh, a tributary of the Ob river, is the longest tributary river in the world with a length of 4248 km.

 The Madeira River is the largest tributary river by volume in the world with an average discharge of 31200 m3/s.

 A confluence, where two or more bodies of water meet, usually refers to the joining of tributaries.

 The opposite to a tributary is a distributary, a river or stream that branches off from and flows away from the main stream.
 Distributaries are most often found in river deltas.

 Terminology

-"Right tributary", or "right-bank tributary", and "left tributary", or "left-bank tributary", are terms stating the orientation of the tributary relative to the flow of the main stem river.
-These terms are defined from the perspective of looking downstream (in the direction the water current of the main stem is going).
+Right tributary, or right-bank tributary, and left tributary, or left-bank tributary, describe the orientation of the tributary relative to the flow of the main stem river.
+These terms are defined from the perspective of looking downstream, that is, facing the direction the water current of the main stem is going.
+In a navigational context, if one were floating on a raft or other vessel in the main stream, this would be the side the tributary enters from as one floats past; alternately, if one were floating down the tributary, the main stream meets it on the opposite bank of the tributary.
+This information may be used to avoid turbulent water by moving towards the opposite bank before approaching the confluence.

-An early tributary is a tributary that joins the main stem river closer to the main river's source than its end.
-Similarly, a "late tributary" joins the main river much further downstream, closer to the main river's end point.
+An early tributary is a tributary that joins the main stem river closer to its source than its mouth, that is, before the river's midpoint; a late tributary joins the main stem further downstream, closer to its mouth than to its source, that is, after the midpoint.